MechanicalRock/mechanicalrock.github.io/_posts/2020-05-12-migrate-legacy-accounts.md

 # Welcome home

-Now you must invite the now-independent account to join the new Organisation.
+Next you must invite the now-independent account to join the new Organisation.
 In fact, you could have already done this and found the invitation waiting, but the steps are the same.

 From the Organisation page of the new master account, from a link near but not at the top on the right, select ‘Invitations’.
 Fill in the details on the next page to issue the invitation.
 <br/><center><img src="/img/migrate-legacy-accounts/AWS_invite_account_to_Organization.png" /></center><br/>